Preparing to teach

 You primarily use your in-class/Zoom sessions to lecture or deliver content, though you may include some student engagement in class meetings with polling, leaving time for student questions, etc. Student engagement in the form of discussions and other learning activities will primarily take place asynchronously (outside of class time) and online (e.g., on a discussion board).

-Given the limitations of social distancing we anticipate this will be the most popular strategy in fall 2020.
+Given the limitations of social distancing we anticipate this will be the most popular strategy in spring 2021.

 Strategy B: Blended flipped